Samsung Galaxy Note 20's biggest feature is actually OS updates. Let me explain

 This is a huge deal.
-Typically Android phone-makers promise one sometimes two major OS updates and two years of security updates.
-And that has always bugged me when I review Android phones, especially when Apple offers 5-6 years of OS updates and security patches.
+Typically Android phone-makers promise one or sometimes two major OS updates and two years of security updates.
+And that has always bugged me when I review Android phones, especially when Apple offers five to six years of OS updates and security patches.

 Samsung's new Galaxy Note 20 and Note 20 Ultra come in a striking bronze shadeSee all photos